YangletLiu/Tensor_Layer_Neural_Networks/readme.md

   * For node 3: Set the first 14 spectrals of the transformed data to 0, perform inverse DCT on the data along the stacking-demension (size 28) and inverse-downsample the data to original size, namely 28 x 28.

 2).
-Train the 3 networks on the 3 nodes in synchronous parallel: Take the average of the 3 gradients computed on the 3 nodes; update the 3 networks with the average gradient using Adam optimizer.
+Train the 3 networks on the 3 nodes in synchronous parallel: Take the average of the 3 gradients computed on the 3 nodes; update the 3 networks with the average gradient using Adam optimizers.

 **Our spectral tensor networks with 28 subnetworks using faderated learning method**: